eigenco/frankenpi/README.md

 This is an experimental project to connect Raspberry Pi with the help of cheap Cyclone IV board to 8-bit ISA bus to act as multiple different devices.

-Hdd works fully, including writing, adlib and pcm through SPDIF works now (wolf3d works).
-DMA and IRQ implemented, but setting playback frequency not implemented, everything runs at a constant rate (roughly what wolf3d is expecting).
+Hdd works, including writing, adlib and pcm through SPDIF works.
+DMA and IRQ works.
 Some detection issues remain.

 Remember to set video BIOS shadow on in BIOS to gain a lot in hdd speed.